 The title should really be how Trendy Butler saved my husband’s sense of style.
-This is a sponsored post from Trendy Butler, but all opinions expressed are my own.
-This post also contains affiliate links.

 My husband’s sense of style is dead.
 I don’t know when it died, or if it ever really existed.
 Ever since I’ve known him, and it’s going on a couple decades now, he’s never been what I would call style conscious.